|

 though, was a harder day because the weather turned cold and

 rainy, which meant fewer customers.
+Overall,

 the fundraiser was a success.
 The fritters raised a respectable